guardian/dotcom-rendering/apps-rendering/README.md

 We also recommend testing articles in the mobile device simulators.
-You can start the development server on port `3030` (the port number expected by the device simulator) with `yarn watch:device-simulator`.
+You can start the development server on port `3030` (the port number expected by the device simulator) with `yarn watch:simulator`.
 The development server also supports a specific route for testing with the device simulator: